StevenClontz/clontz.org/pages/4_puzzles.md

 Which of the three dice in the first image cannot be moved to the location in the second image by rolling along the grid?
-(from the 2015 Lamar Mathematical Puzzlehunt) [Solution](http://math.stackexchange.com/a/1089984)
+(from Lamar Mathematical Puzzlehunt 2015) [Solution](http://math.stackexchange.com/a/1089984)

 ## What's so cool about puzzles?